AzharGhafoor/AzharGhafoor.github.io/_courses/tue_2IAB0.md

 - **6**.
 In-depth coverage of threat modeling, including STRIDE and DREAD alignments.
 - **7**.
 Attacker modeling, identification, and resolution of recurring security issues.
 - **8**.
 Frameworks at the implementation level, such as OWASP, NIST, and CERT.
 - **9**.
-Comprehensive exploration of vulnerability assessment and management, covering topics like string format, overflow, and DevOps security.
+A comprehensive exploration of vulnerability assessment and management, covering topics like string format, overflow, and DevOps security.
 - **9**.
-Emphasis on the crucial role of software testing for ensuring system quality.
+Emphasis on the crucial role of software testing in ensuring system quality.
 - **10**.
 Addressing software project risk management and assessment.

 #### Course setup
 <p align="justify">The "Secure Software Development" course is strategically structured to provide students with a comprehensive and hands-on learning experience.
 The course is divided into modules, each meticulously designed to build upon the previous one, ensuring a seamless progression of knowledge.
 Assessment is multifaceted, incorporating assignments, exams, and practical lab tasks to gauge both theoretical understanding and practical application.
-The lab component is particularly integral, allowing students to apply concepts in real-world scenarios, enhancing their proficiency in secure software development practices.
+The lab component is particularly integral, allowing students to apply concepts in real-world scenarios, and enhancing their proficiency in secure software development practices.
 The weighting of assessments is calibrated to reflect the significance of each component, with a focus on continuous engagement and a holistic evaluation of students' capabilities.
 The course setup is crafted to instill a thorough understanding of secure software development, combining theoretical knowledge with practical skills for a well-rounded educational experience.</p>

 #### Grading
 <p align="justify">The course grading for "Secure Software Development" is structured to holistically evaluate students' performance through various assessment components.
 Assignments, totaling 3 out of 4, form a substantial part of the assessment, providing students with opportunities to apply theoretical knowledge to practical scenarios.
 Quizzes, numbering 4 out of 5, contribute to continuous engagement and knowledge retention.
 The sessional assessment, comprising 1, serves as a benchmark for evaluating students' understanding of the course material.
 The project, valued at 1, allows students to showcase their application of secure software development principles in a practical setting.
 The final exam, carrying significant weight, assesses students comprehensively on the overall course content.</p>